http_socket

 Current scope

-This layer is intentionally thin.
-It delegates request and response framing to http_client_core and http_server, and delegates socket creation and teardown to the sockets library.
+Although it exposes these transport-oriented helpers, the library stays focused on socket-backed connection and listener management.
+It delegates HTTP message framing and connection semantics to http_client_core and http_server, and delegates socket creation and teardown to the sockets library.

 Reusable client connections are represented by http_connection(Host, Port, ...) handle terms that carry normalized endpoint metadata and can be passed to exchange/3, exchange_connection/3, connection_streams/3, and close_connection/1.